na-klaus/CYBERSECURITY/README.md

 Become a Contributor: Exceptional contributors may be recognized and invited to become project contributors, shaping the future of CYBERSECURITY DASHBOARD.

 How to Contribute
 See our CONTRIBUTING.md for guidelines on contributing to the project.
-We embrace collaboration and appreciate every effort to enhanceCYBERSECURITY DASHBOARD.
+We embrace collaboration and appreciate every effort to enhance CYBERSECURITY DASHBOARD.

 License
 CYBERSECURITY DASHBOARD is licensed under the MIT License – see the LICENSE file for details.